-George Brown College’s Centre for Arts, Design and Information Technology is home to Canada’s first YouTube incubator—one of only nine such spaces in the world—that offers training, networking and production opportunities to people who want to create content for the website’s audience of one billion users.
+George Brown College is home to Canada’s first YouTube incubator—one of only nine such spaces in the world—that offers training, networking and production opportunities to people who want to create content for the website’s audience of one billion users.

 George Brown President Anne Sado thanked YouTube for choosing the college as the site of its first Canadian creator space, describing it as a “vote of confidence” in George Brown and in the creativity and talent of Canadians producing online videos.